Are your customers truly satisfied with your product or service?

 Without further ado, let’s dive right in.

-There is no one-size-fits-all customer feedback form.
-It is more of an umbrella term for tools used to measure customer satisfaction and determine whether or not they were able to reach their goal.
+‘Customer feedback survey’ is an umbrella term for tools used to measure customer satisfaction and determine whether customers were able to reach their goal.

-This goal could be anything from product satisfaction to how simple it was to find certain information on your website.
+This goal can be anything, from product satisfaction to how simple it was to find certain information on your website.

-The most popular customer feedback form types are:
+Here are the most popular customer feedback form types:

 CSAT surveys are your bread and butter when it comes to customer feedback forms.
 They are the easiest way to find out how happy your customers are about your product or service.

-A CSAT form typically measures customer satisfaction on a scale of 1 to 5, where 1 means complete dissatisfaction and 5 means complete satisfaction.
+A CSAT form typically measures customer satisfaction on a scale from 1 to 5, where 1 means complete dissatisfaction and 5 means complete satisfaction.

 Here is an example of a simple CSAT survey form powered by Getsitecontrol:

-If you’d like to add it to your website, just hit the See live preview link and follow the instructions.
+If you’d like to add this survey to your website, just hit the See live preview link and follow the instructions.

 Now, collecting this data is important, but you should also know how to use it.

-- Placing a survey popup on your website
+- Place a survey popup on your website

-- Sending a link to the survey via email
+- Send a link to the survey via email

 To learn how exactly you can do that, keep reading this article — we’ll talk about each option in a few paragraphs.